PortoTestersMeetup/portotestersmeetup.github.io/README.md

 ## How to build

-1. Install dependencies and Jekyll `bundle install`
+1. Install dependencies and Jekyll `gem install github-pages`
-2. Run your Jekyll site locally: `bundle exec jekyll serve` and preview your local site at `http://localhost:4000`
+2. Run your Jekyll site locally: `jekyll serve` and preview your local site at `http://localhost:4000`

 ## How to create an issue